Vurv78/WebAudio/README.md

 ## Functions

 ``webaudio webAudio(string url)``
 Returns a WebAudio object of that URL as long as it is whitelisted by the server.
 Has a 150 ms cooldown between calls.
+If you can't create a webAudio object, will error, so check webAudioCanCreate before calling this!

 ``number webAudiosLeft()``
 Returns how many WebAudios you can create.

 ``number webAudioCanCreate()``
-Returns whether you can call the webAudio function without getting an error from the cooldown.
+Returns whether you can create a webaudio stream.
+Checks cooldown and whether you have a slot for another stream left.

 ``number webAudioEnabled()``
 Returns whether webAudio is enabled for use on the server.